 …especially when you get a bill from your provider.
 You might not owe the balance due.
 When the bill comes from your provider, compare it to the EOB.
 Does the bill from the provider match the amount in the “patient may owe” column on the EOB?
 If it doesn’t, check the following items:

 **Did the provider subtract the “contractual adjustment?”
 This is the difference between your provider’s retail price and your insurance company’s negotiated price – it’s the amount the provider must write off (and not bill you for) because of their contract with your insurance company.
 This is the most common billing mistake, so be on the lookout!

 **If you have a secondary policy, be sure the contractual adjustment for that policy is subtracted.
 Real life example: I had a friend who was billed $900 for several radiology exams.
 We compared the bill from the provider to her EOBs and noticed the adjustment for the secondary policy was not posted to her account.
 A quick phone call to the providers billing office confirmed the mistake and the account was corrected.
 She didn’t owe a dime!

 If you’re overwhelmed by multiple medical bills and you’re not sure what you truly owe, get some help from a professional.
-A Patient Advocate can help you sort through all the bills, review the claims and contact the providers and the insurance company on your behalf.
+Advocates can help you sort through all the bills, review the claims and contact the providers and the insurance company on your behalf.
 They can even negotiate a reduced balance or payment plan!
-There are many resources: use an independent company, talk with your employer’s HR department or check with your insurance company see if a Patient Advocate service is part of your plan.
+There are many resources: use an independent company, talk with your employer’s HR department or check with your insurance company see if a an Advocate service is part of your plan.